DevMatheusSilva/palantir/README.md

 ## 🗝️ Configuration

-Just as the Palantíri needed proper alignment to function, you must configure the sacred path:
+Just as the Palantíri needed proper alignment to function, you must configure the sacred paths:

+### Required Environment Variables

-1. Set the `PALANTIR_ROOT_FOLDER` environment variable to point to your projects' realm:
+1. **PALANTIR_ROOT_FOLDER** - Set this to point to your projects' realm:

 For the Kingdoms of Men (Windows):
 ```bash